top of page

 car in driveway infested with bed bugs

-If you've discovered bed bugs in your car, you're likely looking for an effective, safe, and affordable way to eliminate these unwelcome passengers.
+If you've discovered bed bugs in your car, you're likely looking for an effective, safe, and affordable way to get rid of bed bugs within it.
 One excellent option is diatomaceous earth (DE), a natural, chemical-free powder that's highly effective against bed bugs.
-In this guide, we'll explore exactly how to use diatomaceous earth to rid your car of bed bugs once and for all.
+In this guide, we'll explore exactly how to use diatomaceous earth for eradicating bed bugs once and for all.

 What is Diatomaceous Earth?